-Ironically only coupons worth $4.6 billion were redeemed by the consumers and coupons $465 went unused.
+Ironically only coupons worth $4.6 billion were redeemed by the consumers and coupons of $465 went unused.
 These stats make us believe that we certainly have missed some best coupon codes.
 Buyers who dud use CPG coupons saved $30 to $50 per week on average which makes it $1,560 to $2,600 per year.

 The Stigma Attached To Redeeming Coupons

 The question is why so many of us resist the seemingly innocent monetary advantage.
-One of the major reason is the embarrassment people feel while redeeming a coupon.
-There is a stigma attached to using the token that others will assume we are poor or it will make us appear as cheap.
-According to the studies people with college education and households with income of more than $100,00 are twice as likely to use coupons as compared to the people without a college degree and who earn less than $100,00 annually.
+One of the major reasons is the embarrassment people feel while redeeming a coupon.
+There is a stigma attached to using the token that others will assume we are poor or it will make us appear cheap.
+According to the studies people with a college education and households with income of more than $100,00 are twice as likely to use coupons as compared to the people without a college degree and who earn less than $100,00 annually.

 Millionaires Love Coupons

 Apart from the stats we have shared with you, there is another known fact, and that is about the millionaires.
 Yes, you got it right!
 Millionaires redeem coupons if they get their hands on them.
-Author Thomas J. Stanley discussed the frugal lifestyles of millionaires in his book, ‘The Millionaire Mind’ and he also pointed out the reasons why many millionaires choose to use the discount tickets.
+Author Thomas J. Stanley discussed the frugal lifestyles of millionaires in his book, ‘The Millionaire Mind’ and he also pointed out the reasons why many millionaires choose to use discount tickets.

 The writer explains that the people who are successful look at the bigger picture and they are not thinking about the money they will save on a single trip.
 In their mind, they are focused on using coupons due to the money that they can save and invest in their entire life through the tokens.

 According to Stanley millionaires are not concerned about savings only but they also think about reinvesting those savings, and that is where all the difference is.
-They stick to their shopping lists and redeem coupons when they can without the fear of being labelled as poor or cheap.
+They stick to their shopping lists and redeem coupons when they can without the fear of being labeled as poor or cheap.